Difference Between Wire braided R1 And R2 Hydraulic Hose

 Potential disadvantages and limitations of using R1 hose:

-Pressure limitation: Not suitable for high-pressure applications, R2 or spiral wire hoses are more suitable.
+R1 hoses can withstand lower pressures and are not suitable for high-pressure applications.
+R2 hoses or spiral wire hoses are more suitable.

-Abrasion: The housing may be less resistant to certain chemicals or harsh environmental conditions, resulting in potential performance degradation over time.
+They have low abrasion resistance.
+The R1 hose jacket may be less resistant to certain chemicals or harsh environmental conditions, resulting in performance degradation over time.
+For this reason, Sinopulse offers a highly abrasion-resistant R1 hose - DIN EN853 1SNK.

 SAE100 R2AT Two Steel Wire Braided Hose